 Georgetown is perhaps DC’s most storied neighborhood, and DC by Foot brings out the darker side of this history with two awesome tours.
 Ghosts of Georgetown takes you behind the symbols of the past that shroud the area, revealing the ghosts and spirits that have called Georgetown home for hundreds of years (there's also True Crimes of Wicked Georgetown for ages 14 and up).
-You’ll even get the inside scoop on curses, startling incidents, and those infamous Exorcist steps.
-Once you've got your bases covered, then try out the White House Ghost Tour, which covers murder mysteries and more in Lafayette Square.
+You’ll even get the inside scoop on curses, startling incidents and those infamous Exorcist steps.
 Reservations are required.

 When: View calendar & purchase tickets